Yestel/cityclerk_client/README.md

 Citycleck client to crawl the data from base url https://cityclerk.lacity.org/lacityclerkconnect

 1. Install the requirements
- - requests
- - beautifulsoup4
+ - pip install poetry
- - pytest
+ - poetry install

 2. Run the script
- - python sample.py
+ - python ./src/sample.py

 3. Run the test
- - pytest test_api.py
+ - pytest ./tests/test_api.py

 About Cityclerk client
 Cityclerk use to get the data from url endpoint and parse it with beautifulsoup4 then process data into: